-determining the right treatment for you can seem daunting. we get it. that’s why we create a personalized plan after your first assessment and consultation. you can also take our basic online assessment for free to get an insight into what path might be right for you.
+determining the right treatment for you can seem daunting. we get it. that’s why we create a personalized plan after your fertility assessment with a physician. our mate fertility quiz is coming soon! that will help you figure out what treatment plan best fits your needs.

-mate takes a personal, customized approach to fertility. after your free consultation, we’ll pair you with a fertility advisor who will ask you a few questions and answer some of yours. if mate fertility is right for you, we’ll connect you with a fertility advisor who will perform an assessment and create a personal path moving forward.
+mate takes a personal, customized approach to fertility. at your mate advisor session, we’ll pair you with a fertility advisor who will ask you a few questions and answer some of yours. if mate fertility is right for you, we’ll book an in clinic fertility assessment with a mate physician who will create a personal path moving forward.

-your first consult will be with a mate fertility advisor, and it’s completely free. this will be a scheduled call with a trained fertility advisor. this consult usually lasts about 15 minutes and it’s a chance for you to learn a little bit more about what mate fertility offers and for us to learn whether it makes sense to book an appointment for you. the advisor will want to know a bit about your medical history and understand what challenges you’ve been experiencing on your fertility journey. if it makes sense, our advisor will book an in-person appointment for you or direct you to other resources.
+your first conversation will be with a mate fertility advisor, and it’s completely free. this will be a scheduled call with a trained fertility advisor. this consult usually lasts about 15 minutes and it’s a chance for you to learn a little bit more about what mate fertility offers and for us to learn whether it makes sense to connect with a physician. the advisor will want to know a bit about your medical history and understand what challenges you’ve been experiencing on your fertility journey. if it makes sense, our advisor will book an in-person office visit for you or direct you to other resources.

-during your assessment, your provider will perform a vaginal ultrasound which is a straightforward procedure that will allow your doctor to see and examine your reproductive organs around the pelvis. a transvaginal ultrasound is an internal examination, to provide highly detailed imaging of the organs. a vaginal ultrasound can examine the vagina, cervix, uterus, fallopian tubes, ovaries, bladder and can check for ovarian cysts, tumors, polyps, and fibroids. it is a standard part of every fertility assessment.
+during your assessment, your provider will perform a vaginal ultrasound which is a straightforward painless procedure that will allow your doctor to see and examine your reproductive organs around the pelvis. the ultrasound can examine the vagina, cervix, uterus, fallopian tubes, ovaries, bladder and can check for ovarian cysts, tumors, polyps, and fibroids. it is a standard part of every fertility assessment.

-we will also take a blood test to determine certain hormones and levels that are intrinsically tied to fertility in men and women. this means that testing these hormones for irregularity can be an important clue in uncovering what may be causing infertility and what type of path we need to take moving forward.
+we will also take a blood test to determine certain hormones and levels that are intrinsically tied to fertility. testing these hormones for irregularity can be an important clue in uncovering what may be causing infertility and what type of path we need to take moving forward.

 day 1: ultrasound and bloodwork (ovarian stimulation)